 About the project: The small grant programme to support demonstration of the ecosystems approach to fisheries and ecosystem-based management is a key output of the two-year (January 2017- December 2019) “Engaging Civil Society in CLME+ SAP Implementation” project.
 The project is being implemented by the CANARI as a co-executing partner under the five year (2015-2020) “Catalysing Implementation of the Strategic Action Programme for the Sustainable Management of shared Living Marine Resources in the Caribbean and North Brazil Shelf Large Marine Ecosystems” project (CLME+ Project) led by the United Nations Development Programme (UNDP)/Global Environment Facility (GEF) to promote broader participation of, and contributions from, civil society groups in the implementation of the CLME+Strategic Action Programme.
 See here for more information on the project: http://www.canari.org/clme-csap

 About CANARI: The Caribbean Natural Resources Institute (CANARI) is a regional, technical, non-profit organisation which has been working in the islands of the Caribbean for 30 years.
 Our mission is to promote equitable participation and effective collaboration in managing natural resources critical to development.
+Whether that be fishing, organic farming, forestation and green projects.
 Our programmes focus on research, sharing and dissemination of lessons learned, capacity building and fostering regional partnerships.
 See here for more information on CANARI: https://www.canari.org/.